1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Funny thing about our federal system of government: There’s that complicated tax code that Uncle Sam keeps and the IRS enforces.

-Then there’s an even larger patchwork of taxation schemes crafted by 50 state legislatures, all coming up with new ways to extract coin from their citizenry.
-Some of these tax regimens are, well, quirky.
+Then there’s an even larger patchwork of taxation schemes crafted by 50 state legislatures, all coming up with new ways to extract coin from their citizenry (or create social policy through tax breaks).
+Some of these regimens are, well, quirky.

 By David Muhlbaum, Online Editor

 | December 2016

 Maine legislators, a flinty bunch, tax anyone who deals in their official state fruit—wild blueberries, at the rate of $0.015 per pound.
 The resulting revenues—almost $1.7 million to state coffers in the fiscal year that ended in June 2016—are used to promote the crop and agricultural research.

 The state also taxes harvesters and processors of hard-shell clams (known in the state as mahogany quahogs) at $1.25 a bushel, but state revenues for that are much lower.
 The taxes are levied at the wholesale level, but naturally, they end up being passed on to the consumer.

 Just as Maine taxes its blueberries and clams, Virginia taxes its … sheep.
 The Old Dominion levies a $0.50 excise tax on every lamb or sheep sold in the state.

 Both the Maine and Virginia taxes are examples of “checkoff” programs that collect taxes from an industry to fund promotional campaigns for the products.
 National commodity checkoff programs, authorized by the U.S. Department of Agriculture, have brought you campaigns such as “Beef: It’s What’s for Dinner” and “Got Milk?”

 But the Virginia program is extremely modest by comparison, having collected only about $11,000 in fiscal year 2015.
 The funds go to the Virginia Sheep Industry Board, which spends them largely on predator control.